Top Signs of Perimenopause: What Every Woman Should Know (and a Few That Might Surprise You!)

 Gut health and hormones are tightly linked.
 As estrogen and progesterone fluctuate, your digestion can suddenly feel... completely unrecognizable.
 Bloating, gas, constipation, diarrheaâsometimes all in the same week.

-This one has been terrible for me.
-I canât digest a lot of foods anymore, and itâs incredibly frustrating to watch my family enjoy things I loveâbut know would absolutely torment me.
+My gut is basically that one friend who suddenly canât handle brunch anymoreâmoody, dramatic, and very picky about what we eat.
+And itâs incredibly frustrating to watch my family enjoy things I loveâbut know would absolutely torment me.
 Am I a bit bitter about it?
 Yes.
 Yes, I am.
 When even your âsafeâ foods feel like a gamble, itâs hard not to feel defeated.

 Why it happens: Hormones affect gut motility, enzyme production, and even your microbiome.
 So when they go haywire, your digestion often does too.